Jalebi Baby: Usage in media

 "Jalebi Baby" featured in the second episode of the Disney+ original television series Ms. Marvel (2022), which stars Iman Vellani as Kamala Khan, the first Muslim superhero in the Marvel Cinematic Universe (MCU).
 The song plays as Kamala meets her crush Kamran shirtless for the first time.
 Tesher was delighted by the inclusion of his song, stating "It's no secret I'm a big Marvel fan so being Kamala Khan's mental thirsting soundtrack is an absolute dream come true for me.
 The best part of all this, however, is that I can officially say that I exist in the MCU."

-Before a cricket match between India and Pakistan on September 14, 2025, a few seconds of the song was accidentally played instead of the Pakistani national anthem.
+Before a cricket match between India and Pakistan on September 14, 2025 in the 2025 Asia Cup, a few seconds of the song was accidentally played instead of the Pakistani national anthem.

 Credits and personnel

 Credits and personnel for "Jalebi Baby" and its remix adapted from Tidal.